ascotai/ppwdump/Readme.md

 ## Description

 `ppwdump` turns a prompt into runnable python playwright code and pytest playwright code.
 It uses Playwright, and Browser-use.
-This project leverages the power of these libraries to interact with web browsers and generate code for various purposes. `ppwdump` should now work with OpenAI compatible providers, not just Ollama.
+This project leverages the power of these libraries to interact with web browsers and generate code for various purposes. `ppwdump` should now work with Google Gemini, OpenAI compatible providers and Ollama.

 https://github.com/user-attachments/assets/566c2711-c3b7-4a5c-8bdc-92557c6b57a9